-As already said, higher order hypoelliptic differential operators with variable coefficients have been mainly studied in the context of homogeneous groups.
-Rockland in \cite{Ro} proves a sufficient condition for the hypoellipticity of a left invariant homogeneous operator on the Heisenberg groups $\mathbb{H}^{n}$ and applies his result to show, as an interesting example, the hypoellipticity of the operator
+\textbf{Examples and comparison with the existing literature} As already said, higher-order hypoelliptic differential operators with variable coefficients have been mainly studied in the context of homogeneous groups.
+Rockland in \cite{Ro} proves a sufficient condition for the hypoellipticity of a left-invariant homogeneous operator on the Heisenberg groups $\mathbb{H}^{n}$ and applies his result to show, as an interesting example, the hypoellipticity of the operator

 for any positive integer $m$\ (where $X_{i},Y_{i}$ are the standard generators of $\mathbb{H}^{n}$).
 Helffer-Nourrigat \cite{HN} prove, as an application of their result that we have already discussed, the hypoellipticity of the operators (\ref{Rock}).
-Another class of special examples of higher order, homogenous left invariant operators on homogeneous groups, which have been studied in some width, is that of (positive integer) \emph{powers of sublaplacians on Carnot groups}.
+Another class of special examples of higher-order, homogeneous left-invariant operators on homogeneous groups, which have been studied in some detail, is that of (positive integer) \emph{powers of sublaplacians on Carnot groups}.
 For these operators hypoellipticity is obvious, while an interesting issue is the construction and study of a global fundamental solution.
 In this context, Benson, Dooley and Ratcliff in \cite{BDR} have computed the fundamental solution of the $k$-th power of the sublaplacian on the Heisenberg group $\mathbb{H}^{n}$.
 Later, Kumar and Mishra in \cite{KM} have computed the fundamental solution of the $k$-th power of the sublaplacian on any step-2 nilpotent Lie groups.

-As for homogeneous but not left invariant higher order operators, we can only mention the paper by Grushin \cite{Gr}, where it is proved the hypoellipticity of a very special class of operators whose main prototype is the following:
+As for homogeneous but not left-invariant higher-order operators, we can only mention the paper by Grushin \cite{Gr}, where it is proved the hypoellipticity of a very special class of operators, whose main prototype is the following:

 with $h,k$ positive integers and $x=\left( x_{1},x_{2}\right) \in \mathbb{R}^{n_{1}+n_{2}}$.
 These operators fit our assumptions when $h/k$ is integer.